The Bankrate promise

 How to convert term life insurance to whole life insurance

-Knowing how to convert term to whole life insurance may help you if you decide you still want coverage after outliving your term life insurance policy.
+Knowing how to convert term coverage to whole life insurance may help you if you decide you still want coverage after outliving your term life insurance policy.
 Here are the steps you could take to convert your policy, but specific steps may vary based on your company and policy.

 - Fill out a life insurance conversion application.